Top 7 Mobile Apps to Produce Professional Videos

 iMovie is Apple’s very own video editing app, and it comes free with new i-devices for a while now.
 But if you’ve used it in the past and found it wanting, do take a second look because recently it’s been beefed up, most significantly adding 4K support.

-FilmoraGo is as powerful as many desktop video editors, and works in much the same way.
-Start by selecting video clips and photos from your device, Facebook or Google, then add them to your pool of resources.
-The number of media files in your pool will be shown then in the app space.
+FilmoraGo is as powerful as many desktop video editors and works in much the same way.
+Start by selecting video clips and photos from your device, Facebook, or Google, then add them to your pool of resources.
+The number of media files in your pool will be shown than in the app space.

 There are ready-made themes to give your video a new look.
 You can try them out with a single tap, and they’re fun if you’re planning to upload your creation to Facebook.

 One of FilmoraGo’s most impressive features is picture-in-picture, which lets you insert a second video or still photo, adjust its size and position it wherever you like over the first one.
-You can even decide when it appears and apply a transition, so it spins, slides or fades into place.
+You can even decide when it appears and applies a transition, so it spins, slides, or fades into place.

 Once it’s processed, the finished video can be sent straight to any social media app you have installed, shared via email, or saved to your device.
 FilmoraGo is a remarkable free video editor for Android, packed with more features than many desktop tools.
 There are no ads, and although FilmoraGo offers in-app purchases for additional filters and effects, the store isn’t obtrusive.

 ADOBE PREMIERE CLIP